NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 #### Navigation control

-Located in the bottom left above the geo coder and below the drawing control are navigation controls, these allow the user to pan and zoom the map as they desire.
+Located in the bottom left above the geocoder and below the drawing control are navigation controls, these allow the user to pan and zoom the map as they desire.
 There is also a pan to location control where the map can center on the users location. (they will need to provide permission)

 <div align="center">
 <img src="assets/controls.png" alt="Controls on bottom left of map">